OwenMelbz/vue-impersonate/README.md

 4. You must then include the component in your javascript bundle, typically achieved from within an entry point such as `app.js` e.g `Vue.component('vue-impersonate', require('./components/vue-impersonate.vue'));`

-If you want to rename the component from `vue-impersonate` you must publish the config file via `php artisan vendor:publish` and change it within the config under the `custom_directive` param.

 5. Once published you should make sure you've set up laravel-impersonate correctly by including the correct traits, and methods and routes to allow impersonating.

 6. Once laravel-impersonate is set up you should include the blade directive within your template `@vueImpersonate` this should be housed within your vuejs container e.g `#app` - it will only render for users who possess the `canImpersonate` permissions.